Winners of the Virgin Money Giving Mind Media Awards 2017 revealed

 “All of the winners and nominees at this year’s Virgin Money Giving Mind Media Awards have played a vital role in creating greater awareness about mental health and, in doing so, have challenged some of the outdated attitudes and stereotypes that still exist in society and in our media.

-The role of the media on public attitudes is huge, and it’s fantastic to see from Time to Change’s new research that balanced and informed coverage is now outweighing stigmatising coverage of mental health in print media.
+The role of the media on public attitudes is huge, and it’s fantastic to see from Time to Change’s new research (the link to this external content from Time to Change has expired) that balanced and informed coverage is now outweighing stigmatising coverage of mental health in print media.
 We’re incredibly proud to celebrate some of that work here tonight with the people that are helping to drive that change.

 “We received a record number of entries for this year’s Virgin Money Giving Mind Media Awards, in what has been a phenomenal year for the profile of mental health in the media.
 At Mind, we’ve seen the impact of this, with more people calling our infoline for help and support and more people accessing the services offered by our local Minds.
 But this is not the end of our journey.
 Sadly, we know that stigma and discrimination still exists, which is why we want to thank everyone nominated for an award for challenging perceptions and making the voices of the one in four of us that experiences a mental health problem each year heard.”

 In fitting surroundings, the Film category, sponsored by ODEON, was selected by a public vote and awarded to I, Daniel Blake, which tells the story of a carpenter, played by Dave Johns, recovering from a heart attack and navigating the modern benefits system.